-Have mentors augment their list of strategies that can be used to assess their mentee's understanding by considering strategies that can be used in face-to-face meetings, over email, through written reports, etc. You may want to record the ideas generated in this discussion on a white board or flip chart.
+Have mentors generate a list of strategies that can be used to assess their mentee's understanding.
+Ask mentors to consider strategies that can be used in face-to-face meetings, over email, through written reports, etc. You may want to record the ideas generated in this discussion on a white board or flip chart.

 Have mentors read a summary of how people learn, paying particular attention to the results from expert-novice studies (Mestre, Jose, 2008.
-Brief Summary and Implications for Teaching from "How People Learn: Brain, Mind, Experience, and School."3).
+Brief Summary and Implications for Teaching from "How People Learn: Brain, Mind, Experience, and School.").
 Have mentors discuss how they could better help their mentee understand one aspect of their research if they considered it from a novice point of view.
+Be sure to discuss how expert is defined in the context of community engaged research.

 Mentors get in pairs or small groups and practice one of the strategies generated in Activity #3.
 One option could be having them write out, or verbally describe their research topic or study design and then ask one of the mentors from a different discipline to identify all of the terms they do not understand.
-They could also incorporate strategies from the reading included in the Maintaining Effective Communication session, such as reflective listening, paraphrasing, and summarizing (see page 46-49).
+They could also incorporate strategies from the handout from the Maintaining Effective Communication session, such as reflective listening, paraphrasing, and summarizing (see page 40).

-3National Research Council.
+&lt;sup>3 National Research Council.
 1999a.
 How People Learn: Brain, Mind Experience, and School.
 Commission on Behavioral and Social Sciences and Education, National Academies Press.